kpn/py-timeexecution/README.rst

 -----

-`time_execution` supports hooks where you can change the metric before its being send to the backend.
+`time_execution` supports hooks where you can change the metric before its being sent to the backend.

 With a hook you can add additional and change existing fields.
 This can be useful for cases where you would like to add a column to the metric based on